 - Ogi Ogas and Sai Baddam, A Billion Wicked Thoughts: What the World's Largest Experiment Reveals About Human Desire (New York: Dutton, 2011).
 Humans have a lot of them and the Internet tracking reveals that 1/4 to 1/3 of all visitors to porn sites are women (although 9 out of 10 subscriptions to porn sites are men).
 But women prefer romance novels and character development to quick, stimulating views of naked people.
-Or why the creator of "Girls Gone Wild" make \$100 million while romance novels are the largest fiction sellers with over \$1.5 billion a year? - "The New Androgyny" in The New York Times Style Magazine, August 18, 2019.
-The new reality in clothing reflects a growing set of national style trends. - Peggy Orenstein, "When Did Porn Become Sex Ed?"
+Or why the creator of "Girls Gone Wild" make \$100 million while romance novels are the largest fiction sellers with over \$1.5 billion a year? - Peggy Orenstein, "When Did Porn Become Sex Ed?"
 New York Times Magazine, March 20, 2016, Sunday Review, p.
 1ff.
-If adults don't talk about sex, the young turn to pornography, often with mixed results, apparently.
+If adults don't talk about sex, the young turn to pornography, often with mixed results apparently.